 What does "atascaburras" mean?

-Are atascaburras eaten cold or hot?
+Is atascaburras eaten cold or hot?

-What type of cod should be used for atascaburras?
+What cod should be used for atascaburras?

-Can they be made without nuts?
+Can they be made without walnuts?

 Can they be prepared in advance?